 The best Christmas vegan shout.
 The coconutty tzatziki makes it.

-Squeeze your cucumber gratings before adding to the tzatziki so they are less watery.
+Squeeze your cucumber gratings before adding to the tzatziki to get rid of any excess water.

 Cooking Time (includes preparation time): 1 Hour 20 Minutes